Data preprocessing

-Data preprocessing can refer to manipulation or dropping of data before it is used in order to ensure or enhance performance, and is an important step in the data mining process.
-The phrase "garbage in, garbage out" is particularly applicable to data mining and machine learning projects.
-Data-gathering methods are often loosely controlled, resulting in out-of-range values (e.g., Income: −100), impossible data combinations (e.g., Sex: Male, Pregnant: Yes), and missing values, etc.
+Data preprocessing can refer to manipulation, filtration or augmentation of data before it is analyzed, and is often an important step in the data mining process.
+Data collection methods are often loosely controlled, resulting in out-of-range values, impossible data combinations, and missing values, amongst other issues.

+Preprocessing is the process by which unstructured data is transformed into intelligible representations suitable for machine-learning models.
+This phase of model deals with noise in order to arrive at better and improved results from the original data set which was noisy.
+This dataset also has some level of missing value present in it.

-Analyzing data that has not been carefully screened for such problems can produce misleading results.
-Thus, the representation and quality of data is first and foremost before running any analysis.
+The preprocessing pipeline used can often have large effects on the conclusions drawn from the downstream analysis.
+Thus, representation and quality of data is necessary before running any analysis.

 Often, data preprocessing is the most important phase of a machine learning project, especially in computational biology.
-If there is much irrelevant and redundant information present or noisy and unreliable data, then knowledge discovery during the training phase is more difficult.
-Data preparation and filtering steps can take considerable amount of processing time.
-Examples of data preprocessing include cleaning, instance selection, normalization, one hot encoding, transformation, feature extraction and selection, etc. The product of data preprocessing is the final training set.
+If there is a high proportion of irrelevant and redundant information present or noisy and unreliable data, then knowledge discovery during the training phase may be more difficult.
+Data preparation and filtering steps can take a considerable amount of processing time.
+Examples of methods used in data preprocessing include cleaning, instance selection, normalization, one-hot encoding, data transformation, feature extraction and feature selection.

-Data preprocessing may affect the way in which outcomes of the final data processing can be interpreted.
-This aspect should be carefully considered when interpretation of the results is a key point, such in the multivariate processing of chemical data (chemometrics).